-Maduro says Venezuela vote going ahead despite 'imperial' threat
+Venezuela congress going ahead despite 'imperial' threat: Maduro

 Opponents are boycotting the Constituent Assembly vote, which they see as a farce designed to ensure a majority for a government with minority popular support, and demanding instead conventional free elections including for a new president.

-The European Union and major Latin American nations have also stated their opposition to the constituent body.
+The European Union and major Latin American nations have also stated their opposition to the constituent body, which will have power to rewrite Venezuela's 1999 constitution and override other institutions.

 "We need the support of other democracies to avoid turning into another Cuba," said Julio Borges, who leads the opposition-led National Assembly legislature that officials say will be replaced by Maduro's new constituent body.